makeruniverse/docs/docs/studios/media-studio.md

-Our Media Studio offers services and tools to create **visual and audio experiences**.
-All tools are accessible through workstations.
+Our Media Studio allows you to create **visual and audio experiences**.
+All tools are accessible through open workstations.

 ## Retouching in Photoshop with Ai